justincdavis/remotescript/docs/index.rst

-Welcome to remoterunner's Documentation
+Welcome to remotescript's Documentation
 =======================================

-**remoterunner** allows Python scripts to be easily run on remote machines.
+**remotescript** allows Python scripts to be easily run on remote machines.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.